-- A. Each tournament with Record Capability shall require a rated Technical Controller. - B. It shall be the responsibility of the Technical Controller to determine, by methods he believes to be required under the circumstances, that the courses continue to be certified prior to the start of competition.
+- A. Each tournament with Record Capability shall require a rated Technical Controller, who shall be considered the Chief Technical Controller. - B. It shall be the responsibility of the Technical Controller to determine, by methods he believes to be required under the circumstances, that the courses continue to be certified prior to the start of competition.
 The Technical Controller shall continue to be responsible for the certified condition of the competition courses throughout the tournament and must sign a statement at the conclusion of the tournament that, in his opinion, the courses were entitled to certification throughout the tournament. - C. Standards devised by the Technical Committee for the position of Technical Controller, along with a handbook of instructions for his guidance, may be considered a part of this Rule Book.